Blue-Dot/Blue-Dot.github.io/_posts/2016-09-20-Lesson-two.md

     <td>What did I do?
 What changes were made?</td>
   </tr>
   <tr>
-    <td>I changed multiple (things mainly to do with styling) which were not pre-programmed into the Jekyll template, including:
+    <td>I changed multiple (things mainly to do with styling) which were not pre-programmed into the Jekyll template, including

-Changing the navbar to blue
+changing the navbar to blue,
-Deleting the separating line between navbar and body Making a 'sticky' footer
-Writing "Made by someone called Max" on the footer Formating that</td>
+deleting the separating line between navbar and body, making a 'sticky' footer, writing "Made by someone called Max" on the footer and formating that</td>
   </tr>
   <tr>
     <td>How did I learn?
 What strategies were effective? </td>